 It was…only ok.
 It came to around £11 for two which is a lot for what they were.
 The meat hot dogs are a lot bigger and come with more toppings than the vegan one did.
 It was perfectly nice, but I wouldn’t go out of my way to have another one next time I’m in Copenhagen.

-The other signature dish of Copenhagen is the open sandwich, or Smørbrød.
+The other signature dish of Copenhagen is the open sandwich (or Smørbrød, to use the Danish term).
 Unfortunately, I wasn’t able to find a vegan one anywhere.
 So if anyone knows of anywhere in the city that does do them let me know in the comments below!

 We also went to Torvehallerne, a large food market close to Nørrebro metro station.
 Unfortunately, they didn’t have much choice for vegan food, which was a shame.
 We thought we’d found a vegan smørbrød, but the guy told us it had mayonnaise on it so obviously it wasn’t.
 (We had to explain to him what dairy was, so make sure people know what you’re asking them when you ask for vegan food).
 Luckily we managed to find a pastry stand there where we had a gorgeous tomatoey pastry.
 It was lovely but didn’t go very far!